JFabrizzio5/JFabrizzio5/README.md

 ## 🌱 Currently Learning

 *   Advanced React & Angular
-*   Scalability with Redis and microservices
+*   Advanced Scalability with Redis and microservices

 ## 🌐 Connect with Me